jasongrimes/fretboardfoundation/_chapters/999-back/015-appendix-reading-staff.md

 Many guitarists never learn at all.

 But most of the best guitar books express their ideas in music staff notation.
-If we want to read these advanced materials, we need to acquire a minimal ability to read music for guitar.
+If we want to read those advanced materials, we need to acquire a minimal ability to read music for guitar.

 Fortunately, in most cases this just means being able to decipher the notes on the staff and locate them on the fretboard.